 “Will I be able to do the laundry, or should I rather focus on cleaning the bathroom?”

 And then I have to choose my battles.
-MS requires this kind of decision making, day-after-day.
+MS requires this level of drawn-out decision-making most days.

-I am not the only one – decision-making is a hot topic in the MS community, and often we discuss long-term decisions that will an impact on our future.
-Things like accepting a new job, moving to a new town, or planning a family are important, life-changing decisions for everyone, sick and healthy.
-But MS adds an element of unpredictability that brings uncertainty and clouds the potential outcomes.
+I am not the only one: decision-making is a hot topic in the MS community.
+We often discuss long-term decisions that will impact our future.
+New jobs, moving, or family planning are all life-changing decisions, whether the person is sick or healthy.
+But MS adds an element of unpredictability that clouds the potential outcomes.

-In my years living with chronic illness, I have come to use the following tips when making decisions, both important and less so:
+In my years living with chronic illness, I have come to use the following tips when making decisions:

-- List the pros and cons: Sit down and think about your own needs and wishes and make a list of all the positives and negatives that might arise from your choice.
+List the pros and cons: Think about your own needs and make a list of all the positives and negatives that might arise from your choice.

-- Ask for help from a professional: Seek advice from your neurologist or nurse as they will understand your situation and symptoms the most.
-There are also other healthcare professionals including psychologists and coaches who can support you through the decision-making process.
+Ask for help from a professional: Seek advice from your neurologist or nurse, as they will understand your situation and symptoms the most.
+Other healthcare professionals, such as psychologists and coaches, may be able to support you through the decision-making process.

-- Explain your situation to your loved ones: Discuss the way you are feeling with your family and friends to help them better understand your situation.
+Explain your situation to your loved ones: Discuss how you feel to help family and friends better understand your situation.

-- Trust yourself: If you're convinced you want to do something, do it.
-Sometimes you have to trust your gut and throw yourself in at the deep-end.
+Trust yourself: If you're sure you need to do something, do it.
+Sometimes you have to trust your gut and throw yourself in at the deep end.
 After all, life is there for making mistakes.

 Decisions must be made carefully and consciously.
 And they must be made by ourselves.